compono/idibu-api/posting-api/first-test-posting.md

 </idibu>
 ```

+Should you encounter any issues during this process, some common queries and resolutions are provided below:

-## Common issues
+## Troubleshooting and Common Queries

+Encountering any issues during this process?
+Below are some common queries and their resolutions:

-<p>Q: I&#39;m getting errors like &quot;The DESCRIPTION tag is missing from the xml payload&quot;</p>
+**Q: I'm encountering errors like "The DESCRIPTION tag is missing from the XML payload."**

-<p>A: Make sure you URL encode the XML payload rather than passing it as XML.</p>
+A: To address this, ensure that you URL encode the XML payload rather than passing it as plain XML.

-<p>Q: I get a response the board &#39;x&#39; is not in our current subscribed list?</p>
+**Q: I receive a response stating that board 'x' is not in our current subscribed list?**

-<p>A: Make sure you have an active subscription to the board you are posting to.
-In your idibu account, go to job board subscriptions, inactive tab - and subscribe to the board you want to post to.</p>
+A: To resolve this, verify that you have an active subscription in the idibu instance you're using for the board you're attempting to post to.

-<p>Q: Do I need to send the board login details in with the XML?</p>
+**Q: Is it necessary to include the board login details in the XML?**

-<p>A: When you add a job board inside idibu you give the admin details there - when you post a job the system uses these fields to post the job to the board.
-You can optionally send these extra fields in the XML instead.
-If you do so they will override the board login details already loaded inside your account for that board.</p>
+A: When you add a job board within idibu, in nearly all cases you will need to provide posting credntials.
+During the job posting process, the system uses these details by default when posting to the respective job board(s).
+Optionally, you can incorporate these extra fields within the XML.
+This will override the board login details already present in your account for that specific board.

-Be sure to check our [XML examples to help you developing](https://github.com/oneworldmarket/idibu-api/tree/master/posting-api/examples).

-Before you begin coding, perhaps worth to check [our code library](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/code-library/.net-basic-interaction.md) in case there's something you can re-use and save time?

-Good luck and happy postin!
+---

+Before commencing your coding [consider exploring our XML examples for guidance](https://github.com/oneworldmarket/idibu-api/tree/master/posting-api/examples).
+Also [our code library](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/code-library/.net-basic-interaction.md) library might also offer reusable components that can expedite your development process.